-Crawford, James (2012) 8th edition, Brownlie's Principles of Public International Law.
-Oxford: Oxford University Press.

-Brownlie, Ian, edited (2002), 5th edition, Basic Documents in International Law, Oxford: Oxford University Press.

-Goodrich, Leland M. (1969) Charter of the United Nations: Commentary and Documents.
-New York: Columbia University Press.

-Hanhimaki, Jussi M. 2015, The United Nations: A Very Short Introduction, 2nd ed.
-New York: Oxford University Press.

-Jennings, Robert n.d.
-(2009), 8th edition, Oppenheim's International Law Volume 1 Oxford: Oxford University Press.

-Malanczuk, Peter (1997) 7th edition, Akchurst's Modern Introduction to International Law, London: Routledge.

-Shaw, Malcolm N. (2017), International Law, 8th Edition, Cambridge: Cambridge University Press.

-Starke, J. G (1972), An Introduction to International Law, London: Butterworths.

-Tandon, M P (2019), Tandon's Public International Law.
+- Crawford, James (2012) 8th edition, Brownlie's Principles of Public International Law.
+Oxford: Oxford University Press. - Brownlie, Ian, edited (2002), 5th edition, Basic Documents in International Law, Oxford: Oxford University Press. - Goodrich, Leland M. (1969) Charter of the United Nations: Commentary and Documents.
+New York: Columbia University Press. - Hanhimaki, Jussi M. 2015, The United Nations: A Very Short Introduction, 2nd ed.
+New York: Oxford University Press. - Jennings, Robert n.d.
+(2009), 8th edition, Oppenheim's International Law Volume 1 Oxford: Oxford University Press. - Malanczuk, Peter (1997) 7th edition, Akchurst's Modern Introduction to International Law, London: Routledge. - Shaw, Malcolm N. (2017), International Law, 8th Edition, Cambridge: Cambridge University Press. - Starke, J. G (1972), An Introduction to International Law, London: Butterworths. - Tandon, M P (2019), Tandon's Public International Law.
 Revised by S K Raghuvanshi.
-Faridabad: Allahabad Law Agency.

-Wallace, Rebecca MM (2002) 4th edition, International Law.
-London: Sweet and Maxwell kvn&Avjg (2017) mgKvj xb AvšRMZK AvBb, XvKv: bZb I qvmx°eK K‡c@ikb|ingvb, ugRvbjy (2012), cwieZ®kxj wek¦AvšRMZK AvBb, XvKv: cjj cKvkbx|
+Faridabad: Allahabad Law Agency. - Wallace, Rebecca MM (2002) 4th edition, International Law.
+London: Sweet and Maxwell

-2. Course Title : International Politics: Theory and Practice3.
-Course Type : Core (but optional for thesis students)

-6. Pre-requisite : BSS (Honors) in Political Science

-9. Course Teacher : Dr. Farhat Tasnim, Professor, Department of Political Science, University of Rajshahi
+1. Course Code : PS 508 2.
+Course Title : International Politics: Theory and Practice 3.
+Course Type : Core (but optional for thesis students) 4.
+Course Level : MSS 5.
+Session : 2022-2023 6.
+Pre-requisite : BSS (Honors) in Political Science 7.
+Course Credit : 4 8.
+Total Marks : 100 (Final Exam 80, In-course 20) 9.
+Course Teacher : Dr. Farhat Tasnim, Professor, Department of Political Science, University of Rajshahi

-This course is a theoretical core course pre-requisite to complete the Masters in Social Science from the Department of Political Science.
+This course is a theoretical core course pre-requisite to complete the Master in Social Science from the Department of Political Science.
 The course is designed to inspire students to study the contemporary theories, concepts and patterns in international politics.
-The objective of the course is to provide the students of Political Science to explore the international arena applying theoretical structures studied during their Bachelor's degree courses and their Masters courses.
+The objective of the course is to provide the students of Political Science to explore the international arena applying theoretical structures studied during their Bachelor's degree courses and their Master courses.
 Both historic and contemporary issues are combined and designed to enable the students to compare and analyze the past and present, and focus on international conflict, cooperation and use of power.
 Patterns and issues that will continue to influence international politics for many years, for example globalization, digital technology, neo-colonialism, environment movement, terrorism, and pandemic are covered in the course.
-Students will get the opportunity to analyze the international events in the past and also that are taking place now through debate, group presentation and by writing extensive reports.
+Students will get the opportunity to analyze the international events in the past and also that are taking place at present through debate, group presentation and by writing extensive reports.

 The course is designed with classic and contemporary theories, concepts and patterns in international politics.
-Its objective is to prepare the students to be able to understand and analyze international events from both practical and theoretical back ground and to inspire them for engaging in further researches and apply them in their professional practice.
+Its objective is to prepare the students to understand and analyze international events from both practical and theoretical back ground and to inspire them for engaging in further researches and apply them in their professional practices.